})

 Why is it important to assess security risks on construction sites?

 Assessing security risks on construction sites is essential to identify potential threats such as theft, vandalism, and unauthorised access, which can lead to significant financial, operational, and reputational consequences.
+Thorough risk evaluation allows businesses to implement appropriate construction site security systems tailored to factors like location, material value, and project stage, preventing losses that exceed 11,000 theft incidents annually in the UK construction sector.

 What are some common security risks faced by construction sites in the UK?